OpenEnergyPlatform/open-MaStR/docs/getting_started.rst

 ===================================

-For accessing and working with the MaStR database after you have downloaded it, you can use any python module which can process sqlite data.
+For accessing and working with the MaStR database after you have downloaded it, you can use sqlite browsers (such as `DB Browser for SQLite <https://sqlitebrowser.org/>`_) or any python module which can process sqlite data.
 Pandas, for example, comes with the function `read_sql <https://pandas.pydata.org/docs/reference/api/pandas.read_sql.html>`_.